 What if Valentine’s Day glamorized consent at all stages of a relationship?
 We need to normalize the reality that everyone has a right to choose if or when they want to engage in any romantic relationship – especially marriage.
 We need to normalize the fact that people have a right to feel safe and express their feelings without being judged or harmed.

 Valentine’s Day is the perfect time to discuss safe and healthy relationships and to correct harmful behaviors.
 Promoting a culture of consent is important for healthy relationships and can go a long way towards ensuring that everyone can live in safety and with dignity.

-If you or someone you know is being forced, coerced, or manipulated into marriage, please visit https://preventforcedmarriage.org/ and use the “Get Help” tab to contact us.
+If you or someone you know is being abused, stalked, forced, coerced, or manipulated into marriage, or experiencing another form of domestic violence, please contact the National Domestic Violence Hotline at 1-800-799-7233 or use the “Get Help” tab to contact us.